Spectacled caiman

 The spectacled caiman (Caiman crocodilus), also known as the white caiman, common caiman, and speckled caiman, is a crocodilian in the family Alligatoridae.
 It is brownish-, greenish-, or yellowish-gray colored and has a spectacle-like ridge between its eyes, which is where its common name come from.
 It grows to a length of 1.4–2.5 m and a weight of 7–40 kg, with males being both longer and heavier than females.
 Its diet varies seasonally, commonly consisting of crabs, fish, small mammals, amphibians and snails.
 Breeding occurs from May to August and 14–40 eggs are laid in July and August.
 This crocodilian has a large range and population; it is native to much of Latin America, and has been introduced to the United States, Cuba, and Puerto Rico.

 Taxonomy

 The spectacled caiman was described by Carl Linnaeus in 1758, originally as Lacerta crocodilus.
 It has since been redescribed several times, including as Caiman sclerops by Schneider in 1801.
 Although Caiman crocodilus is now the scientific name of the species, some scientists still prefer using sclerops, as having crocodilus as the scientific name for a caiman may cause confusion.

+Classification

+The spectacled caiman is one of three extant (living) species of the genus Caiman, the other two being the Yacare caiman (Caiman yacare) and the Broad-snouted caiman (Caiman latirostris).
+There are also several extinct fossil species in the genus Caiman, possibly up to eight species.
+The spectacled caiman is a member of the caiman subfamily Caimaninae, and is one of six living species of caiman.
+It is most closely related to the yacare caiman, as shown in the cladogram below, based on molecular DNA-based phylogenetic studies:

+Subspecies

 The spectacled caiman has four recognized subspecies: